robbridges/go_user_micro/README.md

 I did my best to not rely on an env so any repo can plug and play this, but you will need to make email.env file and fill in your own smtp server info.

+## Usage
+1. Go mod install the repo.
+2. Either create your own postgres instance or use the defaults in the dockerfile
+3. Make migrate_up to run the migrations, requires <a href="https://github.com/golang-migrate/migrate">Go Migrate</a>
+4. Configure your own smtp server in an email.env file, or change the name in the email.env
+5. Make run to run the service
+6. Make test to run the tests

 ## TODO
 - [x] Implement basic auth
 - [x] Implement basic user creation